 Continue to teach your child correct names for body parts.
 Your child might get confused when other children and adults call their body parts by different names than your child has learned.
-If your child knows the proper names for his body parts, he will feel confidence in his knowledge about his body.
-Knowing the correct names for his body parts will also allow him to share information about any inappropriate touch he may experience.
+If your child knows the proper names for their body parts, they will feel confidence in their knowledge about their body.
+Knowing the correct names for their body parts will also allow them to share information about any inappropriate touch they may experience.

-During this stage of development, your child will become curious about the genitalia and gender of his friends.
-This can be seen through the games he plays such as “I’ll Show You Mine, If You’ll Show Me Yours”, “Playing Doctor”, or “Playing House” and trying out roles such as “Mommy” and “Daddy”.
+During this stage of development, your child will become curious about the genitalia and gender of their friends.
+This can be seen through the games they play such as “I’ll Show You Mine, If You’ll Show Me Yours”, “Playing Doctor”, or “Playing House” and trying out roles such as “Mommy” and “Daddy”.
 This is normal.
-This can give you a chance to talk to your child about privacy and respect for his body and other peoples’ bodies.
+This can give you a chance to talk to your child about privacy and respect for their body and other peoples’ bodies.